CERTCC/Vultron/docs/process_models/report_management.md

     report with additional information in support of its validity before closing the report entirely.

--   Participants MAY set a timer to move reports from $Invalid$ to
-    $Closed$ after a set period of inactivity.
+-   Participants MAY set a timer to move reports from _Invalid_ to _Closed_ after a set period of inactivity.

 #### The _Valid_ (_V_) State

-Reports in the $Valid$ state are ready to be prioritized for possible future work.
+Reports in the _Valid_ state are ready to be prioritized for possible future work.
 The result of this prioritization process will be to either accept the report for follow-up or defer further effort.

--   Once a report is in the $Valid$ state, Participants MAY choose to perform a shallow technical analysis on it to prioritize any further effort relative to other work.
+-   Once a report is in the _Valid_ state, Participants MAY choose to perform a shallow technical analysis on it to prioritize any further effort relative to other work.